Benefits Realisation – a hugely valuable process:

 It provides the means to validate that proposed projects and programmes will deliver positive outcomes that specifically support strategic objectives, together with the data that is normally absent to ensure this and drive decision making in processes such as portfolio management.

 Even more importantly, once staff have seen this in practice, the success of the change process can rise in leaps, literally.

-When implemented fully, it provides a ‘framework’ for defining and most importantly delivering real results from Business Improvement and Change programmes.
+When implemented fully, it provides a highly practical ‘framework’ for defining and delivering real results from Business Improvement and Change programmes.

-The most obvious thing to say is that experience shows that organisations do not find this task easy, as businesses are not abundant in skills or track record in doing this in a formal way.
+The most obvious thing to say is that experience shows that organisations do not find this task easy, as businesses are not rich in track record or skills in doing this in a formal way.